joe7575/signs_bot/manual_EN.md

                                         instead of spaces, e.g.:
                                         send_cmnd 3465 pull*default:dirt*2

-[signs_bot_bot_inv|image]
+[signs_bot_bot_inv.png|image]

 ### Flow control commands

-    jump <label>    -- jump command, <label> is a word from the characters a-z or A-Z
+    -- jump command, <label> is a word from the characters a-z or A-Z jump <label>

-    <label>:        -- jump label / start of a function
+    -- jump label / start of a function
+    <label>:

-    return          -- return from a function
+    -- return from a function
+    return

+    -- start of a loop block, <num> is a number 1..999 repeat <num>

+    -- end of a loop block
+    end

-    repeat <num>    -- start of a loop block, <num> is a number 1..999 end             -- end of a loop block call <label>    -- call of a function (with return via the command 'return')
+    -- call of a function (with return via the command 'return') call <label>

-[signs_bot_bot_inv|image]
+[signs_bot_bot_inv.png|image]

 ### Further jump commands

-    jump_check_item <num> <slot> <label>  - Check if there are <num> items in the chest like node.
+    -- Check if there are <num> items in the chest like node.
-    		                                If not, jump to <label>.
+    -- If not, jump to <label>.
-                                            <slot> is the bot inventory slot (1..8) to
+    -- <slot> is the bot inventory slot (1..8) to
-                                            specify the item, or 0 for any item. jump_low_batt <percent> <label>       - See "Techage specific commands"
+    -- specify the item, or 0 for any item. jump_check_item <num> <slot> <label>

-[signs_bot_bot_inv|image]
+    -- See "Techage specific commands"
+    jump_low_batt <percent> <label>

+[signs_bot_bot_inv.png|image]

 ### Flow control Examples

 #### Example with a function at the beginning:

-    jump main       -- jump to the label 'main'
+    -- jump to the label 'main'
+    jump main

-    foo:            -- starting point of the function with the name 'foo' cmnd ...
+    -- starting point of the function with the name 'foo'
+    foo:
       cmnd ...
+      cmnd ...
-    return          -- end of 'foo'.
+    -- end of 'foo'.
 Jump back
+    return

-    main:           -- main program
+    -- main program
+    main:
       cmnd ...
-      repeat 10     -- repeat all commands up to 'end' 10 times cmnd ...
+      -- repeat all commands up to 'end' 10 times repeat 10
+        cmnd ...
-        call foo    -- call the subfunction 'foo' cmnd ...
+        -- call the subfunction 'foo'
+        call foo
+        cmnd ...
-      end           -- end of the 'repeat' loop exit            -- end of the program
+      -- end of the 'repeat' loop
+      end
+    -- end of the program
+    exit

 #### Example with a function at the end:

     cmnd ...
-    repeat 10       -- repeat all commands up to 'end' 10 times cmnd ...
+    -- repeat all commands up to 'end' 10 times repeat 10
-      call foo      -- call the subfunction 'foo' cmnd ...
-    end             -- end of the 'repeat' loop exit            -- end of the program

-    foo:            -- starting point of the function with the name 'foo' cmnd ...
       cmnd ...
+      -- call the subfunction 'foo'
+      call foo
+      cmnd ...
+    -- end of the 'repeat' loop
+    end
+    -- end of the program
+    exit

+    -- starting point of the function with the name 'foo'
+    foo:
+      cmnd ...
+      cmnd ...
-    return          -- end of 'foo'.
+    -- end of 'foo'.
 Jump back
+    return